 If you would like to replace your boiler and install a newer one on the existed set up then the cost would reduce to £1300 to £3000.

 Much of the cost involved is labour costs and if the boiler has to be relocated or if there are lots of pipe work that needs to be moved.

-You need to know the right size or output of the combi boiler for your home.
+You need to know the right size output flow rate of the combi boiler for your home.

-If you have higher hot water demand, then a smaller boiler won’t fulfill your requirement of having much hot water within a very short time.
+If you have higher hot water demand, then a smaller boiler won’t fit your requirements of having enough hot water within a very short time.

-On the other side, if the boiler is too big, then it will also a medium to waste energy and ultimately charge you a handsome heating bill.
+On the other hand, if the boiler is too big, it will waste energy and your heating bill will be larger than is needed.